Grisou13/mawie/docs/events.md

 We decided to create a very simple event system.
 It allows us to pass data back and forth in the app and all it's components.
 Simple?

+Events are small objects that allow data to transit between elements in our App.
+They are in some way asyncrounous, which means that when an action is done somewhere that emits an event, something else can response to it in a non blocking way.

+The event system was created because of the limitation of the python language.
+The GIL (Global Interpreter Lock) in python is the reason why.
+You can [read more here](http://www.dabeaz.com/python/UnderstandingGIL.pdf) if you want more details.

 There are 3 main classes to understand for all this event mayhem :

  - *EventManager*.
 The main class, the man, this class handles event from components and is used to coordonate them.
  - *listener* This is a class that will listen for events.
 This class is registered in an event manager which dispatches event to it
  - *Event*.
 The actual event objewct which is passed in the event manager, and dispatched to listeners.

 Most of the components in the app use events.
+And some GuiComponents use Qt signals, and events.

 # Event dispatching and how to do it